epfl-ada/ada-2021-project-concatsanddogs/README.md

-# Project Milestone3 - Group Concatsanddogs
+# Project Milestone 3 - Group Concatsanddogs

 # The use of women's rights and gender equality rhetoric in the US
  <!---[amina] --->